Disney ResortsTipsUpdates

 Pools

-Jumping right into the fun, if you have swimmers then a moderate resort might be the right spot for you.
-At these resorts you will find not only amazingly theme pools but also slides that are super fun for the whole family.
+Jumping right into the fun, if you have swimmers, then a moderate resort might be the right spot for you.
+At these resorts, you will find not only amazingly themed pools but also slides that are super fun for the whole family.

-The moderate resorts, except the French Quarter that shares with Riverside, have one main themed pool and then a variety of quiet pools scattered throughout the Resort.
-This is a great feature as you will more than likely have a pool near your room even if it isn’t the main feature pool.
+The moderate resorts, except the French Quarter, which shares with Riverside, have one main themed pool and a variety of quiet pools scattered throughout the Resort.
+This is a great feature, as you will more than likely have a pool near your room, even if it isn’t the main feature pool.

-These quiet pools are great for those quick swims or late night swims where you might not want to hike it all the way to the main area.
+These quiet pools are great for quick swims or late-night swims when you might not want to hike all the way to the main area.

 The moderate pools offer not only an outstanding theme such as a pirate ship or an ancient pyramid, but they also are big enough to spread out and have fun slides to keep kids entertained.